erikpukinskis/bitver.se/readme.md

 Then the blockchain in the lower shard would have to get rolled back somehow.
 Or the transactions would just be marked as invalid in a new block perhaps.
 More on this in *Fraud Reporting*.

 So in order to mine you have to store not only the relevant shard, but all of the shards above it.
-And periodically in order to verify fraud reports, you'd have to grab data from a lower shard.
+For that reason the tree probably can't be crazy deep?
+And periodically in order to verify fraud reports, you'd have to grab data from a lower shard?
 Although maybe that wouldn't even have to be verified...
 Maybe when a fraud investigation is done the blockchain just stores the signatures of the miners who signed off on it and the resolution, not the actual issues and data and such.

 ---